 • Focus on Seasoned, Smaller and Lower Middle-Market Companies in Underserved Capital Markets.
 Most of our capital is invested in companies that need growth capital, acquisition financing or funding to recapitalize or refinance existing debt facilities.
 We generally seek to avoid investing in high-risk, early-stage enterprises that are only beginning to develop their market share or build their management and operational infrastructure.
 We believe our target portfolio companies are generally considered too small for, or remote from, large, competitive capital markets, or in underserved industries or sectors.
 Further, we anticipate that some investments will require our industry-specific knowledge and expertise.
 As a result, we believe we can negotiate loan terms that typically will possess better risk-adjusted return profiles than loan terms to larger, more mainstream companies.
-We will generally seek to avoid aggressive, direct competition with other capital providers with respect to specific transactions in order to avoid the less favorable terms we believe are typically associated with competitive biddings.
+We will generally seek to avoid the less favorable terms we believe are typically associated with competitive biddings.
 While we will consider investment opportunities from anywhere in the United States and we recognize the importance of geographic diversification, we continue to focus on smaller, underserved capital markets.
 We are headquartered in Charlotte, North Carolina.
 We have offices in Raleigh, North Carolina; Louisville, Kentucky; Fort Lauderdale,